forseti-security/forseti-security/_docs/quickstarts/forseti-security/index.md

   1. After the setup wizard successfully completes Forseti setup and deployment, complete the steps to [enable G Suite Google Groups collection]({% link _docs/howto/configure/gsuite-group-collection.md %}).
 This is a **required** step if you also plan to deploy IAM Explain.

-Forseti Security is now set up in your GCP project but requires some extra steps (shown below) to run autonomously.

 ## What's next

   - Configure [Inventory]({% link _docs/quickstarts/inventory/index.md %}),